Skip to product information

 Marks: the back of the plaque is engraved La Danse BOUCHERON PARIS.
 The lettering is clearly original and unique to Boucheron (see the formation of the 'B' and 'P'.
 French hallmarks, on the pin and the c-clasp are partially rubbed.

 Condition: good considering the age, with minor wear commensurate with age and use.
-C needs to be pulled open.
+Please see enlarged 'photos and don't hesitate to ask questions which we will do our best to answer.

 The renowned Parisian jeweller Frederic Boucheron (1830-1902) gathered around him a team of talented freelance designers and craftsmen to execute his work.
 This brooch decorated by Fernand Paillet (1850-1918) who was highly regarded as a painter of classical miniatures on ivory and porcelain.
 This early 20th century miniature was considered a particularly good example of his work and was retailed through the House of Boucheron on the Place Vendome.